klaasnienhuis/MaproomDocumentation/docs/_sources/Settings.txt

 License
 -------

 By default Maproom comes with a free license.
 You're able to create good looking image based maps with the free version.
 If you'd like to build bigger maps and use terrain heights, openstreetmap, shapefiles and more you can purchase a pro license.
 The pro license is node locked.
-The license is tied to the PC you request the license from.
-During the beta you can request a beta license.
+The license is tied to a single PC.
+You can purchase a pro license in the shop.

+.. todo:: Update purchasing and license request process video.

 .. raw:: html